Tips for Poor Essay Writers - Part II

 I shall kick off this topic by forwarding a key point:

-Underperforming students should not tackle O level expository essays!!!
+I used to be of the view that underperforming students should not tackle O level expository essays.

 Three components of expository/argumentative essays:

 Let me put it this way.
 If your strength is only in content, you will probably achieve a borderline grade but never excel due to the inability to express yourself well.
 If your strength is in essay flow/organisation, you will pass with grades fluctuating between borderline to an ‘ok’ pass depending on the content required.
 If your strength is only in language, you will experience absolute failure.

 That’s probably why so many students underperform in General Paper even though they have great foundation in language.
 What aggravates matters is that their grasp over the language gives them a false sense of security/disillusionment that they will excel in General Paper without preparation.

 Problem is that for O level students, the majority underperforms in all 3 components.
 However, the standards in O levels are so drastically reduced, flaws that are totally unacceptable in A levels tend to be grudgingly accepted.
 However, the tolerance of flawed argumentation at O levels undoubtedly blunts the students’ ability to think critically.